 SCREEN: To be provided by the authors – Talent performs the above steps in the order listed.
 Authors, please upload this screen capture to your project page.

 Mikhail Skliar: The scan time will increase with the imaged area and the number of lines selected to form the image but decrease with the scan rate.
-Since fast scan rates may impact the image quality, the speed of rastering should balance between acquisition time and image quality.”[1]
+Since fast scan rates may impact the image quality, the speed of rastering should be a balance between acquisition time and image quality.”[1]

 INTERVIEW: Author says the above statement interview style